kkruecke/cplus-documentation/notes/value-categories.rst

     Here ``std::move(vs)`` is an xvalue: it clearly has idenity (we can refer to it as ``vs``), but we have explicitly given permission for it to be moved from by calling ``std::move()``.

     For praictical programming, thinking in terms of rvalue and lvalue is usually sufficient.
 Note that every expression is either an lvalue or an rvalue, but not both.

+.. rubric:: Footnotes

+.. [#stackoverflow_quote] This paragraph is quotes from the third response to the Stackoverflow question:  `What are rvalues, lvalues, xvalues, glvalues, and prvalues? <https://stackoverflow.com/questions/3601602/what-are-rvalues-lvalues-xvalues-glvalues-and-prvalues>`_.